Anxiety in a nutshell…

-I sometimes enjoy a little amount of this herb in the evenings if I need a extra help to find peace and calm.
-I tend to take just enough (half a teaspoon of the dried herb) to allow gentle relaxation rather full on sleep-induction.
-I make it up as a tea infusion, blending it with passionflower and lemon balm for complementary effects.
+I sometimes enjoyed a little amount of this herb in the evenings if I needed a extra help to find peace and calm.
+I took just enough (half a teaspoon of the dried herb) to allow gentle relaxation rather full on sleep-induction.
+I made it up as a tea infusion, blending it with passionflower and lemon balm for complementary effects.

 Kava Kava works by stimulating dopamine receptors and gently inducing euphoria.
 It’s somewhat like benefiting from that relaxed feeling you get with a glass of wine, yet staying alert at the same time (and with none of the side-effects of alcohol).
 Kava is typically used to deal with anxiety, improve mood, help with sleep and increase confidence in social situations.

 Various studies show clear anti-anxiety benefits in many people who take kava kava.
 A study by the University of Melbourne for example showed a significant reduction in anxiety by participants who took kava compared to those who took a placebo.

 Kava can be taken in the form of tea (ground kava or tea bags), tincture or capsules.
 Personally speaking, I’ve found kava to be very helpful to me over the years, during normal, stressful, human situations (like taking an exam, entering unknown situations, being confonted by angry/emotional people etc).
-It’s can be wonderful at helping find a place of peace when having to confront, unavoidable challenging situations, where you know you’ll be in a state of fight or flight.
+It’s can be wonderful at helping find a place of peace when having to confront, unavoidable challenging situations, where you know you’ll potentially be in a state of fight or flight.

 Valarian works well for most people if you need to seriously quieten the central nervous system and gently sedate yourself.
 It will induce a deep and restful sleep for 95% of people (5% of people, for some reason, will however, experience the opposite effect).
-Valarian was the plant inspiration for the synthetic valium drug; although taking the whole plant allows for a natural ‘whole-plant’ experience without the side effects and dependency that you might find from valium.
+Valarian was the plant which inspired the synthetic valium drug; although taking the whole plant allows for a natural ‘whole-plant’ experience without the side effects and dependency that you might find from valium.